 - Plug your headset back into your computer.

-- If this solves the problem, and you are using Windows, you must adjust your computer settings to prevent this from happening again.
+- If the previous steps have solved the problem you must adjust your computer settings to prevent this from happening again:

-- Click on the “Recording” tab and then select your microphone (i.e. “Headset mic”, “Internal mic”, etc.) and click "Properties".
+- Click on the Recording tab, select your microphone (i.e. “Headset mic”, “Internal mic”, etc.) and click Properties.

-- Access your sound settings from your control panel.
+- Access the sound settings from the Control Panel.
 The location of this setting varies depending on your Windows version:

 Mac Audio Settings